Boarders/blog-posts/locally-nameless.md

    (\lambda \mathrm{y} \; . \; y \;)
   $$

 Here we have substituted the _free_ variable y into our lambda term and it has become _bound_.
 This is semantically incorrect, the names of free variables are meaningful - in spirit they refer to names we have defined elsewhere (that is, they are can be looked up within a context or in other words they are _open_ for further substitution).
 Conversely, the names of bound variables are, computationally speaking, unimportant.
 In fact it is usual to refer to the grammar we have introduced earlier as _pre-lambda terms_ and to take lambda terms as referring to the equivalence classes under $\alpha$-equivalence.
-This refers to the (equivalence) relation whereby two terms are equivalent if we can consistently rename the bound variables of one to obtain the other (here too we need to take care, alpha renaming $\mathrm{x}$ to $\mathrm{y}$ in the above term would lead to a different sort of variable capture).
-In fact most accounts of $\alpha$-equivalence are themselves intimiately tied up with the question of how to perform substitution (and locally nameless is no different).
+This refers to the (equivalence) relation whereby two terms are equivalent if we can consistently rename the bound variables of one to obtain the other (here too we need to take care, $\alpha$-renaming $\mathrm{x}$ to $\mathrm{y}$ in the above term would lead to a different sort of variable capture).
+In fact most accounts of $\alpha$-equivalence are themselves intimiately tied up with the question of how to perform substitution (and locally nameless is no different in this respect).

 In practice this means that in order to compute  $(\lambda \mathrm{x} \; . \; \mathrm{f}) \; \mathrm{arg}$ we would first $\alpha$-rename $\mathrm{x}$ to a variable that is not already named within $\mathrm{f}$ and is also not free within $\mathrm{arg}$.
 Doing this via brute force is not _too_ bad but rather fiddly and error prone.
 A simple version of such a scheme is described by Lennart Augustsson [here](http://augustss.blogspot.com/2007/10/simpler-easier-in-recent-paper-simply.html).

 There are a [whole host](https://www.schoolofhaskell.com/user/edwardk/bound) of more sophisticated methods for dealing with the problem.
 Perhaps one of the best known is to use De-Bruijn indices.
 The idea here is to replace all bound variables by a natural number indicating the variable's distance from a binding site and all free variables by distinct natural numbers greater than the maximum depth of any binding site (which we then keep track of within the environment under which computation is performed).
-For instance the following is how one might translate a term into De-Bruijn indices:
+For instance, the following is how one might translate a typical term into De-Bruijn indices:

 $$ (\lambda \mathrm{x} \; . \; \lambda \; y \; . \;  x \; z)
     \longrightarrow